bitplane/bitplane.net/dev/python/textual-tty/index.md

 # textual-tty

-A pure Python terminal emulator for Textual apps, that aims for tmux compatibility.
+A pure Python terminal emulator for Textual apps, that aims for tmux compatibility

-Currently lacks a cursor, any decent debugging tools, and is too chatty, but it's still somewhat usable.
+Currently buggy and a bit slow, but it's still somewhat usable.

 ## Demo